KImondorose/portfolio-profile/_posts/2025-12-08-welcome-to-outreachy.md

 This first week, I am setting up my local environment to be able to test any code changes that I make, and it is exciting, but challenging as it is with these set-ups.
 Wish me luck! 😉 😉

 I’m looking forward to this journey and sharing my experiences in upcoming blog posts.
-Stay tuned! 🚀
+I hope to document my experiences each week.

 * * *